Patrol officer recruitment process (PCDA route)

 - be either a British Citizen, a citizen of the EU, EAA, or Commonwealth or foreign national with indefinite leave to remain in the UK

-- have a full manual driving licence by the time of appointment
+- have a full manual driving licence before you start with us

-- reside within the force boundaries at the time of appointment
+- reside within the force boundaries from the first day of your appointment

 You must not: